mdharr/mdharr/README.md

 ### Hi there 👋
 I'm Michael, a passionate Full Stack Java Developer.
-I enjoy building applications with the powerful combination of Spring Boot and Angular.
+I enjoy building applications with Spring Boot and Angular.

 ## ⚡ About Me